HookturnDigital/acf-theme-code/readme.txt

 1. When you publish, edit or update an ACF Field Group, the code required to implement each field is displayed for you in the Theme Code section.
 Use the clipboard icon to easily copy these code blocks and paste them into your theme.

 == Changelog ==

+= 1.4.0 =
+* All ACF v5 Free Fields Supported including: Group, Button, Range and Link fields.
+* Fix: Bug with locations section on PHP 7.2

 = 1.3.2 =
 * Fix: Updated clipboard.js & bug fix for the copy to clipboard feature